 The Department's role in school safety expanded significantly in 2004 when the Council of the District of Columbia enacted the School Safety and Security Procedures Act of 2004, delegating the sole contracting authority for security services at DCPS facilities from DCPS to MPD.
-Now, MPD manages more than 250 contractual security guards deployed to 110 DCPS facilities.
+In the ensuing decade, we have continued to strengthen our partnership with the District's public schools in safeguarding District students.
+Now, MPD manages almost 300 contractual security guards deployed to 110 DCPS facilities.
 With contractual security guards, deployment can be changed to address emerging issues.
 Additional guard hours are provided at certain sites for before and after care programs, sporting events, and other activities at school facilities which may or may not involve students (e.g., community groups meeting in school facilities).
 The school security contract, valued at almost \$16 million, is MPD's largest contract.

 Managing school security at DCPS is only one of the many roles through which the Department works to safeguard students in the District.
-Two MPD units have primary responsibility for working together to support safe schools: the School Safety Division and the patrol districts.
-The School Safety Division (SSD), under the leadership of the Assistant Chief of the Patrol Services and School Security Bureau (PSSSB), coordinates MPD resources related to school safety.
+Two MPD units have primary responsibility for working together to support safe schools: the School Safety Branch and the patrol districts.
+The School Safety Branch (SSB), under the leadership of the Commander of Youth and Family Services Division (YFSD), coordinates MPD resources related to school safety.
 These resources include the deployment of contract security guards at DCPS, and School Resource Officers (SROs) working with DCPS and DC Public Charter Schools.
-The Assistant Chief of PSSSB also oversees coordination with other divisions in the Department - such as the patrol districts, Special Liaison Units, and the Criminal Intelligence Unit - with government agencies and community interests in the city.
+The Commander also oversees coordination with other divisions in the Department - such as Special Victims Units, Missing Persons, and Juvenile Processing - with government agencies and community interests in the city.

-School Safety Division
+School Safety Branch

-The goal of SSD is to work with other stakeholders to support a safe learning environment for all students.
+The goal of SSB is to work with other stakeholders to support a safe learning environment for all students.
 The School Resource Officers (SROs) are MPD police officers with specialized training and experience in working with youth and serving as a resource to a school and its staff.
 The SROs are required to meet all standard police training requirements, support prosecution of any arrests, and possibly respond to emergencies in close proximity to their assigned schools.
 While the SROs can and do make arrests when necessary, they work with schools, other District agencies, and community groups to pursue alternative methods for addressing disorder and conflict.
 In addition, SROs: